How much does an auctioneer surety bond cost in Virginia?

-If a Virginia auctioneer surety bond is purchased within 5 days of the end of a calendar month, the expiration or effective-through date will be 2 years and 1 month from the end of the month in which the bond is purchased.
+If a Virginia auctioneer surety bond is purchased within five days of the end of a calendar month, the expiration or effective-through date will be two years and one month from the end of the month in which the bond is purchased.
 The Virginia Auctioneers Board Regulations require that the bond must commence no later than the effective date of the license and must not expire sooner than the expiration date of the license.

 How to become an auctioneer in Virginia

-To become a licensed auctioneer in Virginia, applicants must:
+To become a licensed auctioneer in Virginia, applicants must meet the following requirements:

-- have not been previously found to have violated any applicable regulations or laws while performing auctioneer duties or been convicted or found guilty in the U.S. of a misdemeanor involving moral turpitude or any felony
+- No previous violations of applicable regulations or laws while performing auctioneer duties; no convictions or guilty verdicts in the U.S. of a misdemeanor involving moral turpitude or a felony

-- successfully complete a course of study at a school of auctioneering that has been approved by the board or an equivalent course
+- Successful completion of a course of study at a school of auctioneering approved by board or equivalent course

-- pass the Virginia Licensed Auctioneer’s Examination administered by the Auctioneers Board or its designee
+- Pass Virginia Licensed Auctioneer’s Examination administered by Auctioneers Board or its designee

 Ready to get started?